Dev-Parmar/Samurai-Pizza-Cats/README.md

 ## Server Notes

 - Every time you update the graphql schema, you will need to `npm run generate:types`

-## Client Notes

-- Watch the terminal for React warnings, and ensure they are fixed before putting up your pull request.

 ### Troubleshooting